adalpari/MarvelTechTest/README.md

+# WARNING THIS CODE IS OBSOLETE
+This code is only for test purposse and may contain errors.
+Do not follow it for new examples.

-# Testing-MVP-JSON-API
+# Testing JSON-API

-Technical Android Test that fech comics about Captain America from Marvel API.
+Android Test that fech comics about Captain America from Marvel API.

-App shows a list with all the comics.
-Tapping in every comic show a random image, title and description.

 ## External Libraries